lemestwo/AikaEmu/README.md

 AikaEmu is a completely open source **C# .Net Core 2.2** emulator for the MMORPG **Aika Online**.

-It's code is based on several ideas from others emulators, mostly AAEmu and Aura.

-It's being developed only for educational purposes.
+It's code is based on several ideas from others emulators and is being developed only for educational purposes.

 AikaEmu is free and licensed under [GNU GPL v3.0](LICENSE.md).